pubkey/rxdb/README.md

   <p>

 RxDB implements [rxjs](https://github.com/ReactiveX/rxjs) to make your data reactive.
-This makes it easy to always show the real-time database-state in the dom without manually re-submitting your queries.</p>
+This makes it easy to always show the real-time database-state in the dom without manually re-submitting your queries.
+You can also add [custom reactiveness libraries](https://rxdb.info/reactivity.html) like signals or other state management.</p>

 </summary>